nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `deleteTG 2`
 To delete Tutorial Group with the index 2 in the currently displayed list.

+#### 4.3.6 Edit a Tutorial Group: `editTG`
+You can use this command to edit a Tutorial Group you have previously added to a Module.
+> You can only use this command when you are viewing the Module which you are looking for the target Tutorial Group in.
+> Refer to 4.2.1 - View all Tutorial Groups in a Module

+Format: `editTG TG_INDEX`
+Where TG_INDEX is the index of the Tutorial Group you want to delete.

+Example: `editTG 3`

 These are the commands you can use to manage the different `Tutorial Groups` you teach.
 Now we look at how you can manage your `Students`.